pnnl/tesp/ercot/bulk_system/README.md

 - *process_pypower.py*; plots the metrics from loopERCOT solution
 - *run_ercot.py*; spot-check the regular or optimal power flow solution at peak load for either the 8-bus or 200-bus model
 - *test_wind.py*; runs a yearly wind plant simulation; edit this file to change the plant size
+- *update_gen8.py*; copies the generators (including costs and fuel types) from local ercot_8.json to ../case8/ercot_new_8.json, preserving other sections of that file
 - *wind_plants.py*; runs a two-day output simulation of wind plants in the 8-bus model

 To regenerate the 8-Bus Model:

     a.
 Edit Buses8.csv, Lines8.csv and Units8.csv.
 No transformers are included.
     b.
+Edit make_case8.py to change the generating unit disaggregation
-Run 'python make_case8.py'
+    c.
+Run 'python3 make_case8.py'

 To regenerate the 200-Bus Model:

     a.
 Edit RetainedBuses.csv, RetainedLines.csv, RetainedTransformers.csv and Units.csv.
     b.
-Run 'python make_case.py'
+Run 'python3 make_case.py'

 To run the 8-bus Model:

     a. edit run_ercot.py to make sure it runs ercot_8.json
     b.
-Run 'python run_ercot.py' to spot check the PF and OPF solutions at peak load.
+Run 'python3 run_ercot.py' to spot check the PF and OPF solutions at peak load.
     c.
-Run 'python loopERCOT.py' to run a time-stepping check with varying load.
+Run 'python3 loopERCOT.py' to run a time-stepping check with varying load.
     d.
-Run 'python process_pypower.py' to plot the results of loopERCOT.py
+Run 'python3 process_pypower.py' to plot the results of loopERCOT.py

 To run the 200-bus Model:

     a. edit run_ercot.py to make sure it runs ercot_200.json
     b.
-Run 'python run_ercot.py' to spot check the PF and OPF solutions at peak load.
+Run 'python3 run_ercot.py' to spot check the PF and OPF solutions at peak load.

+To use an updated 8-bus Model in the complete ERCOT Test System:

+    a.
+Regenerate the 8-Bus Model as described above, with changes to the network and/or generating unit disaggregation
+    b.
+Run the 8-Bus Model as described above, to make sure it behaves as expected without GridLAB-D and transactive agents
+    c.
+If only the unit disaggregation changed, run 'python3 update_gen8.py' to update just the generators in '../case8/ercot_new_8.json'.
+    d.
+If any other network attributes changed, run 'cp ercot_8.json ../case8/ercot_new_8.json'
+    e.
+Compare and reconcile changes between ercot_8.json and ercot_new_8.json in ../case8

 loopERCOT.py and process_pypower.py have not been tested yet with the 200-bus model.